 As set out above, official projections (as well as the policy taken by the ALP to the 2019 Federal election) have some 50% of new car sales being electric by 2030, meaning the 2030 fleet consists not only of a substantial number of pre-2030 internal combustion (IC) vehicles, but also many new IC vehicles that will remain in the fleet for most or all of the following decade.
-(This matches the current situation in Norway—while it leads the world in EV sales, now comprising a clear majority of new car sales today and at least half of all sales since 2018, EVs still represented only 18% of all cars on the road in Norway at the end of 2020.)
+(This matches the current situation in Norway—while it has long led the world in EV sales, comprising nearly 90% of new car sales today and at least half of all sales since 2018, EVs still represented just 28% of all cars on the road in Norway at the end of 2022.)
 For the sake of argument, however, we will suspend disbelief and assume the entire fleet electric by 2030.

 In the three-step pathway outlined above for EV emission reductions, Step 2—the translation of road transport to additional demand on the power grid—requires particular attention.
 Not so much because of the infrastructure challenge itself: car chargers can be rapidly deployed today, and intelligent control can ensure EVs don’t collapse the grid by all trying to charge at once.
 Rather, careful consideration is required because of the sheer amount the transport sector adds to current electricity demand if one assumes the status quo.